IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/decorator.md

 The task:

-> Let's consider we have various configs in an application.
+> Let's consider we should have various configs in an application.
 Each config adds its own information.

 Let's re-use the existed interface from the adapter chapter: